JOHN COOKE – 1765 - 1845

 Fig.1.
 Dedicaton to HRH the Duchess of York, Princess Royal of Prussia (see below).

-John Cooke not only executed work for a variety of publishers including David Steel, Robert Bowyer, John Boydell, W Walker, John Hills of Philadelphia and Joseph Mawman and also the very successful and well-respected William Faden, but found time to publish some of his own work and produced an atlas and a guide to drawing maps.
+John Cooke not only executed work for a variety of successful and well-respected publishers including David Steel, Robert Bowyer, John Boydell, W Walker, Joseph Mawman and William Faden, but found time to publish some of his own work and produced an atlas and a guide to drawing maps.

 Fig.2.
 Business card issued by J Cooke while in Mill Hill (c.1792-94).

-(His printing works are shown exactly where the panel meets the map top right.)
+(His printing works are shown exactly where the top right of the address panel meets the map.)

 While living in Mill Hill Cooke may have overstretched his resources.
 Although the work he completed was impressive there is not a lot of it at this stage.
 We know that he would go on to produce an atlas (1802, see below) and a work on geography (his Synopsis, 1812); perhaps he was already preparing plates for these two projects, but be that as it may, we learn from the London Gazette of August 5th 1797 that John Cooke, late of Mill-hill and Hendon, Engraver is in Fleet Prison for bankruptcy and serving the Third Notice of debt (Fig.3.).
 This would not be his last sojourn in jail.